cloudquery/cloudquery/website/pages/blog/scaling-out-elt-with-cq-and-csv.md

 [Source] --/
 ```

-Loading CSV to datalakes/data warehouse is very fast and cheap without the need to take care of scaling out vertically a database or an intermediate proxy.
+Loading CSVs to datalakes/data warehouses is very fast and cheap without the need to take care of scaling out a database or an intermediate proxy vertically.

 ## Summary